-Where you find innovate art, you will find the innovative words they inspired.
-Where you find innovative words, you will find the innovate art they inspired.
-Conversely, the "same old art" – speaking stylistically – will give rise to the same old ideas, and the same old ideas to the same old art.
+Where you find innovative art, you will likely find innovative text.
+Conversely, where you find innovative words, you will find the innovate art.
+The inverted statements are also true, that where you find the "same old art" – stylistically – you get a lot of the same old ideas, and the same old ideas beget the same old art.

 I have so much more to say about this, but it's all messy and sounds like a value-laden manifesto.
 The take-away is: take a good look at your RPG book shelf!
 You could almost arrange it on a continuum where the left end of the shelf is mainstream and the right end of the shelf is "weird" art.
 This would have the effect of also arranging the settings and maybe even the mechanics in the same order.

 What art is on your shelf?
 Are you programmed, or being programmed to think about fantasy in only mainstream ways?
 Challenge yourself!
 I could tell you where to look, but part of the joy is in the exploration.
 Different things are out there!
 Exciting things, innovative things, weird things.
 Things that will make you uncomfortable but which will help you grow and pull your imagination out of long-established ruts.
 Go find them and expand your thinking a little.